-Tripurari Purnima celebrations by Goa Tourism – I saw this advertisement in the newspaper couple of days before the full moon in November.
+Tripurari Purnima or Dev Deepawali celebrations by Goa Tourism – I saw this advertisement in the newspaper a couple of days before the full moon in November.
 The program sounded interesting, midnight boat festival on the banks of Valvanti river with cultural programs like Lavani, thrown in.
 I was intrigued, called up Goa Tourism and made my booking, to go and see the other side of Goan nightlife.

 Legend of Tripurasur & Dev Deepawali